-the estimates obtained after replacing sales growth for investment as the dependent variable in specification (8).
-As we require data on sales for at least seven consecutive years, missing data reduce the family firms to 1,988 and the nonfamily firms to 5,097.
+Since our model implies that inheritance law also affects family firms' growth, we seek to determine whether the results reported so far for investment extend to growth.
+Table 8 shows the estimates obtained replacing sales growth for investment as the dependent variable in specification (8).44 As we require data on sales for at least seven consecutive years, missing data reduce the family firms to 1,988 and the non-family firms to 5,097.